Escallop

 Categories: Escallop and Glossary.

-Blazon keywords: Argent, Azure, Sable, One, Three, Heron, Volant, Beaked, Membered, Between, Escallop, Crest and mantling, Crest, Upon (wreath), Helm, Wreath, Mantling, Doubled and Motto.
+Blazon keywords: Argent, Azure, Sable, One, Three, Heron, Volant, Beaked, Membered, Between, Escallop, Crest and mantling, Crest, Upon (wreath), Helm, Wreath, Mantling and Doubled.

 Style keywords: Outlined in sable, Illuminated, Pointed and Rough.